mortie/scar/README.md

 ```

 That SCAR-TAIL section indicates that the SCAR-INDEX section can be found by seeking to offset 6625
-in the compressed file, and the SCAR-CHUNKS section can be found by seeking to offset 6858
+in the compressed file, and the SCAR-CHECKPOINTS section can be found by seeking to offset 6858
 in the compressed file.

-The implementation _must_ create a seek point right before the start of the SCAR-TAIL section.
+The implementation _must_ create a checkpoint right before the start of the SCAR-TAIL section.
-The seek point starts with some magic bytes defined by the compression format;
+The checkpoint starts with some magic bytes defined by the compression format;
 the implementation must avoid producing those magic bytes within the compressed
 data for the SCAR-TAIL section.
 The compressed data for the SCAR-TAIL section must be contained within 512 bytes.